 Creating a church directory goes beyond simply gathering a church member’s contact information.
 Here are seven best practices to help you build an effective directory that supports your church’s goals.

 1. Go digital

 If you haven’t already digitized your church directory, now is the time to do it.
-Putting your data in the cloud provides you with better access, security, and integrations with other software.
+Putting your data in the cloud provides you with better access and security.
 It’s also much more accessible and convenient for your staff and church members.
 And if your church computer crashes?
 No worries—your data is safely backed up in the cloud.

 2. Collect information

 Your member directory should contain as much information as possible about your people, such as phone numbers, email, ages, family makeup, small groups, and important dates like birthdays and anniversaries.
 This information will help you better know your members, manage your groups, and improve communication.

 Your online church directory is intended to share church members’ information in order to encourage meaningful connections.
 However, it’s crucial that your church leaders decide which information is open to church members, and what data is only available to authorized church staff and leadership.
 This will protect your members and prevent potential privacy issues.